fredpaist/spring-multi-region-poc/multi-database-usage.md

 ## Usagedata Multidatabase usage with MongoDB
 ### Overview
-This Client (configuration) demonstrates the usage of multiple databases separated by country.
+This demonstrates the usage of multiple databases separated by country.
 The idea draws inspiration from the multi-tenancy architecture, where each tenant (in this case, a country) has its own isolated database.
 Additionally, there's a mix where certain entities are shared and stored in a common database accessible to all countries.